-States should ensure that violence does not undermine women's political participation.
+States should ensure that violence, including online, does not undermine women's rights, including political participation and representation.

 - Potential voters were able to vote without intimidation or coercion